square/maker/src/components/Modal/README.md

 </script>
 ```
 ### Configurable options
-The `modalApi.open()` function has a second optional object parameter that you allows for configurable options.
+The `modalApi.open()` function has a second optional object parameter that offers configurable options.
 Current available options are:

 ```html
 {